 Veterinary technicians play a vital role in diagnostic services.
 Enhancing the skills of blood film evaluation can increase revenue, improve the efficiency of the diagnoses made by the veterinary team and improve technician utilization.
 Each of these will allow the practice to provide clients and patients with a higher level of care.

-Advanced Principles of Hematology: Part One is a 6-week course designed for the veterinary technician seeking advanced training.
+Clinical Pathology: Hematology Sampling for the Advanced Technician Part One is a 6-week course designed for the veterinary technician seeking advanced training.
 However, this course provides an overview of basic concepts before moving into more advanced areas and is, therefore, of value to the veterinary team member who is seeking a comprehensive course in hematology.
 Although this course carries RACE credits only for technicians, many veterinarians will find this course beneficial to their understanding of hematology and a good starting point for advanced level training.